you thought the Guilty Gear XX series might be ready to throw in the towel, along

 if you thought the classic voiceovers for special moves and win quotes were starting to sound

-I also think most of the new voices are an improvement over the classic
+I also think most new voices are an improvement over the classic

-ones (which is saying a lot)!
-The announcer's voice has also changed, but unfortunately,
+ones (which is saying a lot).
+The announcer's voice was also changed, but unfortunately,

-he isn't quite as cool as the former one.
+he doesn't sound as cool as the former one.
 The

 frankly, annoys me.

-all over the place (a traditional-style 2D fighting game intro if you will).
+all over the place (a typical 2D fighting game intro if you will).